 Our School ethos is to promote positive behaviour, proactively support pupils with challenging behaviour, and work to create environments where reduced timetables, suspension or exclusions are not required.
 To achieve this, we believe that all members of our school community should fully understand the behaviours we expect and will teach at Hardwick Primary School.
-These expected behaviours are described within the Good Behaviour policy (and the abridged version for children written by members of the school council) which is compliant with national guidance Behaviour in Schools (2022), Suspension and Permanent Exclusion from maintained schools, academies and pupil referral units in England, including pupil movement (2022), Supporting pupils at school with medical conditions (2015) and local guidance Derby part-time timetable guidance and a protocol and Derby In Year Fair Access (IYFA) and Exclusions.
+These expected behaviours are described within the Good Behaviour policy (and the abridged version for children written by members of the school council) which is compliant with national guidance Behaviour in Schools (2022), Suspension and Permanent Exclusion from maintained schools, movement (2022), Suspension and Permanent Exclusion from maintained schools, Suspension and Permanent Exclusion from maintained schools, Suspension and Permanent Exclusion from maintained schools, Suspension and Permanent Exclusions (2022), Suspension and Permanent Exclusions (2022), Suspension and Permanent Exclusions (2015) and local guidance Derby part-time timetable guidance and a protocol and Derby In Year Fair Access (IYFA) and Exclusions.

 • Elective home education.
 Where a parent/carer has expressed their intention to remove a child from school with a view to educating at home, the school will seek to co-ordinate a meeting with the parents/carers, Local Authority, and other key professionals where possible.
 This would be before a final decision has been made, to ensure the parents/carers have considered what is in the best interests of each child and is particularly important where a child has SEND, is vulnerable, and/or has a social worker or is vulnerable.
 Where a child has an Education, Health and Care Plan (EHCP) the local authority should review the plan with parents/carers.
-Where a child is taken off roll, we will inform the Local Authority of the deletion from our admission register via the system outlined on the Derby or Derbyshire Education Welfare webpages.
+Where a child is taken off roll, we will inform the Local Authority of the deletion from our admission register via the system outlined on the Derbyshire Education Welfare webpages.